4surendra/TwitterBE/README.md

 ### How to Run the Application:

+- **Install Dependencies**:
+  - Open your command line interface (CLI) or terminal.
+  - Navigate to the project's root directory.
+  - Run the command: `npm install`
+  - This command installs all necessary dependencies for the application.

+- **Set Up Environment Variables**:
+  -- **auth.config.js**:
+  - Set the JWT_SECRET environment variable to "This is my super private secret".

+- **db.config.js**:
+  - Define the DB_NAME environment variable as "twitter".
+  - Set the DB_URL environment variable to "mongodb://0.0.0.0/twitter".

+- **server.config.js**:
+  - Specify the PORT environment variable as 3001.

+- **Start the Server**:
+  - After setting up environment variables, start the server by running: `node server.js`
+  - This command launches the application, displaying a message indicating the server is running on a specific port.

+- **Access the Application**:
+  - Once the server is running, open a web browser.
+  - Enter the URL `http://localhost:3000` (or your specified port) in the address bar.
+  - This takes you to the application's homepage, where you can interact with its features.

+- **Testing**:
+  - Run tests for the application using: `npm test`
+  - This executes any configured tests, providing feedback on their success or failure.

+- **Troubleshooting**:
+  - If issues arise during setup or while running the application, refer to the "Issues and Troubleshooting" section in the README for guidance on resolving common problems.

 ### Dependencies:
 To run the application, you'll need the following external libraries, frameworks, and tools: